WhiskerWeirdo/BanterBrain-Buddy/README.md

 ### Speech-To-Text
 - [x] Enable Native STT
 - [x] Show example of Native STT
-- [ ] Enable Azure STT
-- [ ] Show example of Azure STT
-- [ ] Use selected Voice Input device instead of default

 ### LLM
 - [ ] Enable use of ChatGPT with API key
 - [ ] Show example of text based ChatGPT response
 - [ ] Show example of STT to ChatGPT
-- [ ] Enable use of GPT4All
 - [ ] Set mood (prefix text) for LLM

 ### Text-to-Speech